The Evolving Concept Of Inclusion EDUC5387

 1 Show critical understanding of various theories and models related to inclusion, drawing on a range of appropriate literature.

-2 Contextualise inclusive education in different international settings
+2 Contextualise inclusive education and reflect on the assumptions that underlie ideas of inclusive education in different international settings and/ or cultural contexts.

 Skills and Other Attributes